Home > All Recipes > Small Batch Frosting > Whipped Cream Stabilized with Marshmallow

 A bowl full of fluffy whipped cream stabilized with marshmallow.

-An easy 10-minute stabilized whipped cream made with heavy cream and marshmallow cream (no gelatin required), plus vanilla.
-It holds its shape for hours and is perfect for topping small cakes or a small batch of cupcakes with a light, airy finish.
+An easy 10-minute stabilized whipped cream made with heavy cream, marshmallow cream, and vanilla — no gelatin required.
+It holds its shape for hours and is perfect for frosting small cakes or cupcakes with a light, airy finish.

 by Erin Cernich